 5. Apply for Business Licenses & Permits

-Before you open your doors for business, you also need to apply and get the necessary licenses and permits you need to operate your business.
+As you learn how to start a business in California and begin to take the first step of launching your business, you also need to apply and get the necessary licenses and permits for operating your business.

 Virtually every business needs some form of license or permit to operate legally.